A PRICKLY INTERVIEW

 John—“You asked.”

 Editor’s Note—Joe Perogi strikes me as a bit of a curmudgeon.
 I wonder how he made all those companies so successful.
+But I take his cue and get back to the interview.

-John—“Maybe just tell us what they do.”
+Q—“Maybe just tell me what they do.”

 Editor’s Note—For those who haven’t attended a BNC Venture Capital meeting, the questions are as follows: